Submissions

 • Author acknowledges sole responsibility to obtain image permissions (if applicable) should the submission be accepted for publication.

-• If submitting an article manuscript for peer review, the author/s of the document have deleted their names from the text, with "Author" and year used in the references and endnotes, instead of the authors' name, article title, etc. With Microsoft Office documents, author identification has been removed from the properties for the file.
+• If submitting an article manuscript for peer review, the author/s of the document have deleted their names from the text, endnotes, and file metadata.

 Author Guidelines